tencentyun/intlcloud-documents/product_new/计算产品中心/云服务器/常见问题/镜像类/Cloud-Init_intl_en.md

 <span id="checkcloudbase-init"></span>
 #### Checking the operation of the Cloudbase-Init service:
 1. Log in to the instance.
->?If you forget your password or fail to reset your password because of Cloudbase-Init service exceptions, you can reset your password by following [step 2](#step02).
+>If you forget your password or fail to reset your password because of Cloudbase-Init service exceptions, you can reset your password by following [step 2](#step02).
 >
 2. <span id="step02">Open **Control panel** > **Administrative tools** > **Services**.
 3. Find the Cloudbase-Init service, right-click it, and go to **Properties**. </span>